gabridome/docs/c-lightning_with_postgresql_reliability.md

 2020-04-25 21:12:12.626 CEST [34770] LOG:  consistent recovery state reached at 6/3F000138
 ```

-In the `postgresql.log` file on the master you should see in the lines:
+In the `postgresql.log` file on the primary you should see in the lines:

 ```bash
 tail /usr/local/var/log/postgres.log
 2020-04-25 21:12:14.252 CEST [31476] postgres@[unknown] LOG: standby "lightningd" is now synchronous standby with priority 1
 ```

-In Every moment, you can use this command on the **master** to check the state of the replication.
+In Every moment, you can use this command on the **primary** to check the state of the replication.

 ```bash
 psql -U postgres --host=localhost --port=5432 "dbname=postgres" -x -c "SELECT * from pg_stat_replication;"